-- 5. Submit a college application with all official transcripts. - 6.
+- 1. Submit a college application with all official transcripts. - 2.
 Submit a nursing program application by the listed deadlines.
 (Fall entry must apply by March 1 and spring entry must apply by September 1).
-Applicants applying after the deadline may be considered for admission based on space availability. - 7.
-Schedule with the testing center to take the TEAS entrance exam. - 8.
+Applicants applying after the deadline may be considered for admission based on space availability. - 3.
+Schedule with the testing center to take the TEAS entrance exam. - 4.
 Applicants may be interviewed as requested by the Undergraduate nursing chair and faculty.

-The undergraduate nursing department faculty will rank applicants based on the below formula.
+The undergraduate nursing department faculty will rank applicants based on the formula below.